Teen immigrant’s dream ride: from Pune title 2 yrs ago to US Open crown

-The Smile on Emma Raducanu’s face only got bigger as the chorus of Sweet Caroline blared across the Arthur Ashe Stadium in New York.
-She joined in singing Britain’s enduring sporting anthem as Union Jack-clad fans on the upper tiers swayed to the soundtrack reserved for their revered champions across the sport.
+THE SMILE on Emma Raducanu’s face only got bigger as the chorus of Sweet Caroline blared across the Arthur Ashe Stadium in New York.
+She joined in singing Britain’s enduring sporting anthem as Union Jack-clad fans on the upper tiers swayed to the soundtrack reserved for their revered champions across sport.
 It was the most British celebration you could imagine to mark Raducanu’s 6-4, 6-3 win over Canadian Leylah Fernandez in the US Open final.

 It also ended a 44-year title drought.
 No Englishwoman had won a tennis Major since Virginia Wade topped Wimbledon in 1977.
 It would take something spectacular, someone beyond anybody’s wildest imagination, to break that streak.
 Raducanu, an 18-year-old with barely any experience on the WTA Tour, fit that billing.
 Her biggest title until now had come at a Futures event at the Deccan Gymkhana courts of Pune in 2019 — she spent three weeks in India, even playing an ITF tournament in Solapur.
 The Cinderella story, though, was realised in the early hours on Sunday at tennis’ grandest 23,000-seater.